 The exhibitions are accompanied by an extensive education and mediation program, the content of which is closely related to each show.
 These programs are individually tailored for different age and interest groups and appeal to both a wide audience and art professionals.

 Alongside this programming, a multifaceted lineup of events makes the Fridericianum a lively place of exchange on contemporary cultural production.
-As part of the “FF – Live at the Fridericianum” series, the museum regularly invites international artists to create live events using varied formats, including talks, performances, and film screenings.
+The museum regularly invites international artists to create live events using varied formats, including talks, performances, and film screenings.

 The documenta archiv was founded by Arnold Bode.
 At the beginning of the 1960s, the inventor of the documenta wanted to continue the art show with an institution at its side that would be both the academic backbone and the memory of past exhibitions for the organizers.
 In 1961, the documenta archiv, initially a municipal institution, began its work.
 Since then, the multimedia holdings of this versatile repository of knowledge have grown steadily with each successive edition of documenta.
 In a symbolic act, the documenta archiv was handed over to documenta und Museum Fridericianum gGmbH on 15 July 2015.
 The aim is to raise the international profile of this unique institution.